 A Featured Artist for Ties that Bind in American Craft Magazine and in the Kansas City Star she spoke about her process of weaving synthetic-hair in relationship to the African-American Hair Experience.
-2014’s Windgate Fellow of The Center for Craft Creativity & Design, SHENEQUA continues to reflect, create, and expand the process of weaving beyond the loom.
+2014’s Windgate Fellow of The Center for Craft Creativity & Design.
+2017-2018's recipient of the inaugural YoungArts Daniel Arsham Fellowship, presented by the Ridinger-McLaughlin Family, SHENEQUA continues to reflect, create, and expand the process of weaving beyond the loom.

 Once the cloth is removed from the loom it is arranged and sewn into a sacred cloth.
 “Sacred” meaning a space or moment in time shared intimately and lovingly between the body and cloth.
 The archived memories are woven into a series of sacred cloths that are performed on the body in relation to the sound of me weaving.
 The transformed memories symbolize the courage, power, pain, strength, and love taken from the relationships built between me and the women in my life.